 Listings and inventory quantities on Amazon go live almost immediately.
 There isn’t a way for new sellers to practice listing skills beforehand.
 So you must be careful to list your inventory accurately – if you don’t have inventory, indicate zero; if you do have inventory, list the quantity exactly.

 It’s also important to make sure your prices are listed correctly.
 It has happened that sellers have accidentally entered a very low price and their products sold out quickly, costing them thousands of dollars.
-Using automated inventory syncing software for Amazon is the best way to keep your listings updated and prevent out-of-stock situations.
+Using Amazon inventory software is the best way to keep your listings updated and prevent out-of-stock situations.

 2. Items Not Matching Descriptions